filiph/tictactoe/README.md

     --extra-args "--dart-define flavor=lite --base-href=/flutter_game_sample/" \
     && git push origin --set-upstream gh-pages

-To build the app for iOS:
+To build the app for iOS (and open Xcode when finished):

     fvm flutter build ipa --dart-define flavor=full && open build/ios/archive/Runner.xcarchive

-To build the app for Android:
+To build the app for Android (and open the folder with the bundle when finished):

     fvm flutter build appbundle --dart-define flavor=full && open build/app/outputs/bundle/release